willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageHover.md

   // The size of zoomed window where zoomed image will be displayed
   customZoom: { width: number; height: number }

+  // Props for the zoomed image
+  zoomImageProps?: {
+    alt?: string
+  }

   // The source of zoomed image, default is the same as the original image zoomImageSource?: string